Sillvernhancs/UIC-Class-Registration-Automator/README.md

 -  Enter netID and password (promise no sussy bussiness)

--  Enter CRNS, must be more than 1 class, use # finish.
+-  Enter CRNS, must be more than 1 class, use # to finish.